Crisis averted or kicked down road? Wary, weary Greeks take dim view

 Centre-right Eleftheros Typos daily was less upbeat, saying the closure of the country's bailout review, which led to pension cuts and higher taxes, did not bring any substantive benefit other than the disbursement of the next loan tranche.

-"Debt relief is put off for the summer of 2018 while the country's inclusion in the ECB's quantitative easing program was not secured," it said, referring to the European Central Bank's bond-buying scheme,
+"Debt relief is put off for the summer of 2018 while the country's inclusion in the ECB's quantitative easing programme was not secured," it said, referring to the European Central Bank's bond-buying scheme,

 The mood on the streets of Athens on Friday was also more subdued.
 "I think the climate could change, not immediately though," said Dimitris Kokkotos, 57.